Projects of Green and Inclusive Rural Development in the Nordics (2021-2024)

 Sustainable tourism has been defined as taking full account of its current and future economic, social and environmental impacts, addressing the needs of visitors, the industry, the environment, and host communities.
 It meets challenges such as capacity constraints on natural and physical capital and strong seasonal differentiations that require considerations for optimal investments.

 The project looks more closely at how these challenges are met in various rural areas within the Nordic region and faces the development of a more sustainable rural tourism in the Nordic regions.
 In order to see how tourism stakeholders, including the local community, benefit from tourism development, it will be aimed at investigating the dynamics of local tourism innovation.

-This project aims to analyze transport challenges and possibilities for the less mobile part of the population in the rural areas of the Nordic region, elders and handicapped in particular.
+This project aims to analyse transport challenges and possibilities for the less mobile part of the population in the rural areas of the Nordic region, elders and handicapped in particular.

 The scoping analysis focus on the legislation and support programs in the Nordic countries regarding mobility, changes which are ongoing or planned and which administrative levels are responsible for securing this part of population equal rights to mobility as well as how this corresponds with the Nordic Co-operation "Handlingsplan för nordiskt samarbete om funktionshinder".

 There has been a long-term trend of urbanization across the Nordic countries.
 While some rural municipalities will continue to grow, it is likely that many will continue to decline in population and also experience rapid population aging.